-I couldn’t go into the sanctuary.
-Instead, I ran outside and bounded down the stairs.
+I ran outside and bounded down the stairs.
 I just couldn’t be there.
 Carol and the third wheel joined me a few moments later.
 They were laughing—it was hilarious.
 That woman called after us from the top of the stairs, “Everyone is welcome here.”

-No doubt those church members knew that skinny white kid in a bowl haircut was a mess inside, just as they’d known my friends and I were privileged jerks who should have been taken out to some old-style woodshed until we saw the errors of our ways.
+No doubt those church members knew that skinny white kid Dylann Roof, with his bowl haircut, was a mess inside—just as they’d known my friends and I were privileged jerks who should have been taken out to some old-style woodshed.

 The African Methodist Episcopal Church was founded during the age of slavery.
 It was a key part of the Underground Railroad and continued through Jim Crow.
 The churches were intended as safe places for everyone, despite the bullets, burning crosses, and lynchings.
 I don’t count myself as a Christian, but I hope to God Dylann Roof didn’t rob Mother Emanuel from remaining a fearlessly welcoming place.

-That terrorist (I won’t minimize what he did by calling his act a hate crime) took advantage of that welcoming spirit.
-No doubt those church members knew that skinny white kid in a bowl haircut was a mess inside, just as they’d known my friends and I were privileged jerks who should have been taken out to some old-style woodshed until we saw the errors of our ways.
-They decided to love him anyway, just as they’d actively decided to love the three of us.
+No doubt those church members knew that skinny white kid Dylann Roof, with his bowl haircut, was a mess inside, just as they’d known my friends and I were privileged jerks who should have been taken out to some old-style woodshed.
+They decided to love Dylann Roof anyway, just as they’d actively decided to love the three of us.

-During that full hour when Dylann Roof sat in Mother Emanuel (he sat among them for an hour), both terrorist, pastor, and congregation knew love wasn’t bulletproof.
-It wasn’t a shield.
+During that full hour when Dylann Roof sat in Mother Emanuel (he sat among them for an hour), both terrorist, pastor, and the congregation knew love wasn’t bulletproof.
 I can’t imagine what that last hour must have been like for the members of Emanuel A.M.E. while Dylann Roof sat among them.

 But Dylann Roof doesn’t matter.
 His “manifesto” is irrelevant.
 I don’t care about his friends or his suicide watch.
-No matter what happens to him, he’s about to learn something about American Apartheid: most of his fellow prisoners, the people he will have to share his space with, will be African American.
+No matter what happens to him, he’s about to learn something about American Apartheid: Most of his fellow prisoners, the people he will have to share his space with, will be African American.
 Welcome to the American prison system, Dylann.

-I’d like to think the better side is winning (albeit slowly) but the war won’t end on its own.
-It won’t be won by good people who stand along the sidelines and say soft things.
-It has to be fought without bullets, but at great risk to one’s own safety.
-And more people need to join in that fight, to counteract what Martin Luther King once called the “appalling silence of good people.”
+I’d like to think the better side is winning (albeit slowly) but this war won’t end on its own.
+It won’t be won by good people who stand along the sidelines and saying soft things.
+People need to speak and counteract what Martin Luther King once called the “appalling silence of good people.”